 The other group executives are employed or contracted in the subsidiaries.
 Employes or contracted in the subsidiaries are Joris Lampe (CTO), Timo Gatsonides (CTO) as Group Management Team executives and the Extended Management Team executives Niki Gatsonides, Jörgen Andersson, Enzo Dri, Andrew Noble, Rich Kosina and Edmar van der Weijden.

 Variable remuneration for group executives and management

 The agreement for the senior executives and management team applies since 2017.
-The variable remuneration is based on individual performance and is subject to an upper limit of 6 months salaries.
-Remuneration of TSEK 420 (2,494) has been paid out during 2017.
+The variable remuneration is based on regional performance and group performance.
+The remuneration is subject to an upper limit of 6 months salaries.
+Remuneration of TSEK 1,478 (0) has been paid out during 2019.